jenniferisasi/jenniferisasi.github.io/_pages/cv.md

 ## Fellowships

-`2019-2020` *Mellon Funded CLIR Microgrant* to organize “Capacity Assessment of Latin American and Caribbean Partners: A Symposium about Open- Access, Technological Needs, and Institutional Sustainability,” Council on Library and Information Resources

 `2018–2020` Council on Library and Information Resources Postdoctoral Fellowship Program

 `2016-2017` Graduate Research Assistantship for Ph.D.
 Studies, University of Nebraska-Lincoln